 Redox supports a few ways to integrate and exchange data via FHIR®:

 FHIR® notifications are real-time, asynchronous messages about specific events that occur within a healthcare setting.
 For example, these events could be:

 How this works is that your connection allows you to track events for a patient, like a patient’s upcoming and current encounters with a specific provider.
 Or you could track any changes to a patient's record.
 The data about the event or change comes via webhooks.
 On the flip side, you could send notifications with relevant events to your connection's system instead.
 Either way, learn how to respond to asynchronous events like FHIR® notifications.

 Lightweight notifications are ideal if you only want to understand if something has changed for a patient.
 Then, you can decide whether to query your connection—or a data on demand repository—for more details about what changed.
 Find out more about FHIR® data on demand.

 Or instead of querying, lightweight notifications could kickstart a workflow within your own system.
 For example, you may want to receive a notification about a patient's discharge so you can follow up with a customer satisfaction survey about their inpatient stay.
 But the notification would only contain the bare minimum patient information, not all the details about their stay.

 Queries are synchronous, which means that one system queries another (using a RESTful HTTP API) and waits for a response.
 Read about handling responses to queries.
 Redox supports the full suite of RESTful interactions mandated by USCDI and more.

 The most common type of queries are FHIR® search interactions.
 Learn more about FHIR® searches.

-Writebacks are a “save” type of operation, which allows you to write data back to your connection’s EHR system.
-Behind the scenes, this is like a cross between a notification and a query—that is, you initiate a writeback like a query, but it’s asynchronous like a notification.
+Writebacks are a “save” type of operation, which allows you to push and write data to your connection’s system.
+Behind the scenes, this is like a cross between a notification and a query: you initiate a writeback like a query, but it’s asynchronous like a notification.